Household relationships harmonised standard

 This standard was updated in November 2020.
 As such, any survey using a previous version of this standard from before this data may not be comparable to those using the existing standard.

-In the most recent publication, key changes to improve the standard suitability for multi-mode use are:
+In the November 2020 publication, key changes to improve the standard suitability for multi-mode use are:

 - A question stem has been included to allow the standard to be used in self-complete modes.